-3.50 The Crown Entities Act provides for Ministers to participate in the process of monitoring Crown entities' performance against their strategic direction, as agreed with the Ministers and set out in their statements of intent.
-Each Crown entity has a monitor (usually the department in the relevant portfolio), which assists the Minister with appointing and maintaining an effective board, setting direction and performance expectations, and monitoring performance.
-In addition, monitors undertake other statutory functions on their own behalf, administering appropriations and legislation, tendering advice to Ministers, and undertaking any other activities required under statute.
+The Crown Entities Act provides for Ministers to participate in the process of monitoring Crown entity performance against the entity's strategic direction, as agreed with the Minister and set out in the statement of intent.
+Each Crown entity has a monitoring department (usually the department in the relevant portfolio), which monitors the Crown entity, provides the Minister with information about the Crown entity's performance, and ensures that the Crown entity's approach is consistent with government goals assists the Minister with appointing and maintaining an effective board, setting direction and performance expectations, and monitoring performance.
+In addition, monitors undertake other statutory functions on their own behalf including administering appropriations and legislation, tendering advice to Ministers, and undertaking any other activities required under statute.
 The monitor's role for statutory entities is set out in section 27A of the Crown Entities Act, and in section 88A for Crown entity companies.